 - ¼ cup mayonnaise

-- ¼ cup sweet chili sauce (I used Trader Joe's brand)
+- ¼ cup Asian sweet and sour sauce or Asian sweet chili sauce

-- 2 cooked chicken breasts, sliced (or baked tofu)
+- 2 cooked chicken breasts sliced (or baked tofu), leftover or store-bought rotisserie chicken works well

-- In a bowl combine the carrots, peppers, daikon, and green onion.
+- Quick pickle the vegetables: In a bowl combine the carrots, peppers, daikon, and green onion.
 (If using cucumber, don't put it in yet.)
 Pour the soy sauce, oil, and vinegar over the vegetables.
 Sprinkle the black pepper.
 Set aside to marinade for 30 minutes.

-- Arrange chicken (or tofu) slices evenly on the bottom piece of baguette.
+- Assemble: Arrange chicken (or tofu) slices evenly on the bottom piece of baguette.
 (If using cucumber, quickly dip it in the vegetable marinade.)
 Take the vegetables out of the bowl leaving the marinade behind.
 Spread the vegetables evenly over the chicken.
-Next, Sprinkle the cilantro.
+Next, sprinkle cilantro.
 Place the other piece of bread on top.
 Cut the sandwich into 4 portions.
 Serve immediately.

 Disclosures: